ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

+### Q. Evaluation metrics for measuring the effectiveness of clusters formed
+ - Dunn Index
+ - Silhouette analysis

+---

 ### Q. How to compute the mean Silhouette Coefficient of all samples?
 **Silhouette** refers to a method of interpretation and validation of consistency within clusters of data